 You Are What You Read

 This truth carries into what we read as well.
-What we read does the same for our mental health as what we eat does for the body.
+What we read does for our mental health as what we eat does for the body.
 Research shows that reading…

 Digesting God’s Word

 Perhaps this truth about reading is why several places in Scripture emphasize actually digesting God’s Word.
 Here’s one example.